 We often hear people say “I’m so depressed” or “I’m so OC,” and these may be just expressions used by them to describe their slightly changed mood anytime during the day.
 People think this is just a funny statement that they can joke about, but depression is a serious matter.
 It is not something laughable.
 Psychologists will agree that a mental health illness is a disruption of a person’s mood, thinking, or behavior, and this usually goes on for more than two weeks.
 This can occur at any time, anywhere, and in weeks, months, or even years that make it difficult for them to do regular physical activities daily.
 This illness exhausts them physically, mentally, and emotionally.

 There is one in five people who has a series of symptoms of mental illness in a day, and they are not even diagnosed.
 And with loving a person with mental illness, it could be very challenging, but there are a lot of mechanisms available for you to cope.
+(One of these mechanisms is BetterHelp.
+The have apps and channels that you can visit.)

-Below are some misconceptions people have about a person with mental illness and how it can affect you and your partner’s relationship.
+Anyway, below are some misconceptions people have about a person with mental illness and how it can affect you and your partner’s relationship.

 Mental Health Illness Is Not A Character Flaw